11″ x 14″ x 10″

 Carved, whittled, woven, rib work construction; hand-split white oak

-This basket is headed to the Smithsonian American Art Museum as part of a gift from Martha G. Ware and Steven R. Cole.
+This basket is in the Smithsonian American Art Museum as a gift from Martha G. Ware and Steven R. Cole.

 It’s based on an Appalachian style known as a Gizzard basket that allows you to carry eggs and other fragile goods safely over the back of a horse to market, or riding snugly against your hip when walking.
-The round-ribbed and lobed shape were unfamiliar to Leona, but she gladly shared her secrets for a tight fine weave, which begins at the wrap where the handle and rim join.
-Then I was off on a process that involved many hours of scraping, cutting, and weaving splits.
+The round-ribbed and lobed shape was challenging and a process that involved many hours of splitting, scraping, carving, and weaving splits.